 That was when Gary's story really blossomed and the idea for BeginningArtist.com was born.

 It was both an energizing and a frightening idea, but I felt it was my mission.

-If you are looking for a way to better express the talent you know you have and create more successful art, you've come to the right place.
+If you are looking for a way to better express the talent you know you have and want to be able to make art more easily, more creatively and more confidently, you've come to the right place.